 - Ventilation – Proper roof ventilation is crucial in any roofing system.
 Without it, heat and moisture can build up in the attic area and cause shingles to buckle and insulation to fail.

 Bonus: Tip #4: Call A Roofing Professional

-It’s a great idea to educate yourself on identifying potential leak sources throughout your home but it’s never a bad idea to call in a local roofing professional, most offer free roof inspections!
-A basic roof inspection can save you thousands of dollars in repair or replacement costs.
+It’s a great idea to educate yourself on identifying potential leak sources throughout your home, but it’s never a bad idea to call a local roofing contractor.
+Most offer free roof inspections, and a basic roof inspection can save you thousands of dollars in repair or replacement costs.
 Trained professionals have the tools and knowledge to help you keep your property in mint condition.

 Call Signature Exteriors today, Charlotte’s local roofing experts, to perform a free inspection of your property.
-We’re fully licensed and insured and we have the most 5-star reviews of any roofing company in North and South Carolina.
+We’re fully licensed and insured and we have the most 5-star reviews of any roofing company in the Carolinas.